EndangeredNayla/Toontown-DNA-Tools/README.md

 # 🖍 Usage

 ## 💻 Windows
-To use this tool simply drag the .DNA files ontop of the **Drag DNA Here.bat** file to convert them.
+To use this tool simply copy the DNA files you want to copy into the folder and run the Compile.bat file.

-This tool accept multiple .DNA files at once

 ## 🐧 Linux